cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 Adapt your configmap for the environment variables to also contain these values and also add them to the deployment with the right names.
 After `kubectl apply -f ads-app.yaml` to update the deployment on the cluster itself, the old pod should stop and a new one started.
 - Also adjust your network policy for __ads:app__ to allow traffic to (egress) __users:app__.

-After this test that you now need a header `User-id : 42` in your POSTS to `api/v1/ads` to be able to create a new advertisement.
+After this, please test that you now need a header `User-id : 42` in your POSTS to `api/v1/ads` to be able to create a new advertisement.
+The UI itself already has this field in its requests to the ads-service therefore using it does not test this.